verhovsky/books-futures-explained/src/0_background_information.md

 go through all this is to get an introduction and get into the right mindset for exploring Rusts Futures.

 > To avoid confusion later on: There is one difference you should know.
 Javascript
 > promises are _eagerly_ evaluated.
 That means that once it's created, it starts
 > running a task.
 Rusts Futures on the other hand is _lazily_ evaluated.
 They
 > need to be polled once before they do any work.
-You'll see in a moment.

 <br />
 <div style="text-align: center;  padding-top: 2em;">